Bozar/the-life-of-a-government-clerk/user/doc/help_mode.md

 This is a Servant who may help or hinder your progress.

+### `3-SHELF`

+This is a Shelf which stores a Raw File for you.

 ## Layer 2

 ### `2-ATLAS`

-This is a Raw File (Atlas) on a Desk.
+This is an Atlas on a Desk.

 ### `2-BOOK`

-This is a Raw File (Book) on a Desk.
+This is a Book on a Desk.

 ### `2-CUP`

-This is a Raw File (a Cup of tea) on a Desk.
+This is a Cup of tea on a Desk.

 ### `2-E_BOOK`

-This is a Raw File (Encyclopedia) on a Desk.
+This is an Encyclopedia on a Desk.

 ### `2-PROGRESS`